eclipse-kura/kura/docs/references/mqtt-namespace.md

 An application is installed in the gateway to allow for the remote management of the deployment packages installed in the OSGi container.

-For information about the OSGi Deployment Admin Service, please refer to the [OSGi Service Platform Service Compendium 4.3 Specifications](http://www.osgi.org/Specifications/HomePage).
+For information about the OSGi Deployment Admin Service, please refer to the [OSGi Service Platform Service R7 Specifications](http://docs.osgi.org/specification/osgi.core/7.0.0/).

 The **app_id** for the remote deployment service of an MQTT application is “**DEPLOY-V2**”.
 The resources it manages are the packages deployed in the OSGi container.
 Deployment packages are represented in XML format.